markmarijnissen/cordova-app-loader/README.md

 ==========
 > Remote update your Cordova App

-1. Write a manifest.json to describe files
+1. Write a **manifest.json** to describe files of your app.
-2. Upload manifest.json and files
+2. Use the **manifest.json** to **bootstrap** your app.
+3. Build and deploy your app.

+A little later...

+1. Upload an update to your server (manifest.json + files)
-3. Use `CordovaAppLoader` to
+2. Use `CordovaAppLoader` to
-   1. Check the new manifest,
+   1. Check the new manifest
    2. Download files
    3. Update your app!

 Based on [cordova-promise-fs](https://github.com/markmarijnissen/cordova-promise-fs) and [cordova-file-cache](https://github.com/markmarijnissen/cordova-file-cache).